WVURAIL/dspira-lessons/_posts/2020-07-24-BuildingHornTelescope_Overview.md

 ---
 layout: post
 date:  2020-07-25
-title: Building a Horn Telescope Overview
+title: What is Needed to Build a Horn Telescope
-summary:  Overview of what's required for building a horn telescope
+summary:  Overview of the different parts of a horn telescope
 tags: ['School-Teachers', 'Students', 'Hobbyists' ]
 categories: ['Horn Construction']
 ---